2025 Call for Proposals

 CONFERENCE REGISTRATION

 As a non-profit organization, the GLSI depends on sponsorships and registration fees to cover all conference expenses.
 We strive to keep our registration rates at or below those of similar, multi-day national events.
 We require all presenters to register for the conference and are not currently able to offer “presenter discounts.”
-(Note: Presenters may qualify for one of our established discounts—please check out our rates page for more information.)
+(Note: Presenters may qualify for an established conference discount, once final rates are determined.
+Please check back for updates)

 Thank you for your willingness to share your time, knowledge, and expertise with others!